Building Resiliency in Young Children Series: RIRO: Reaching In, Reaching Out

 • Child Development

-RIRO is designed to reach young children from birth to seven years.
-RIRO works by laying a strong foundation of thinking and coping skills that support resilience in the adults who care for and work with them.
-RIRO teaches “3Rs of Resilience“– skills to help Relax, Reflect and Respond effectively to life’s challenges.
+Reaching In, Reaching Out (RIRO) is a professional learning series designed to guide development of resiliency skills in young children from birth to seven years.
+RIRO strategies focus on laying a strong foundation of thinking and coping skills that nurture resilience for both educators in their work “with” children and also through strategies intentionally introduced to children.
+RIRO teaches the “3Rs of Resilience” – _skills to help: Relax, Reflect and Respond effectively to life’s challenges.

-The resiliency skills help adults and children develop several critical abilities associated with resilience:
+Resiliency skills help adults and children develop several critical abilities associated with resilience:

-• being in charge of our emotions
+• Being in charge of our emotions

-• controlling our impulses
+• Controlling our impulses

-• analyzing the cause of problems
+• Analyzing the cause of problems

-• empathizing with others
+• Empathizing with others

-• believing in our competence
+• Believing in our competence

-• maintaining realistic optimism
+• Maintaining realistic optimism

-• reaching out to others and opportunities
+• Reaching out to others and opportunities

 RIRO training gives professionals skills and theory to support a relationship-based reflective practice and provides a framework for creating a “culture of resilience” in programs serving young children.

-How the training is delivered:
+How the Training is Delivered

 Consisting of 12 hours of content in two or four parts, the program is flexible and can be successfully delivered through a series of modules designed to meet local needs.
 It can be delivered in two specialized PD days or four single 3-hour sessions.

 Part 1 (one full day or two half days) helps adults build their own foundation of the critical resiliency abilities described above.
-Participants learn resiliency skills they can model with children and families.
-Specifically, they learn to:

 • Identify and strengthen critical abilities associated with resilience